William F. Raynolds: Early life

-William Franklin Raynolds was born on March 17, 1820, in Canton, Ohio, the fourth of six children to William Raynolds (November 2, 1789September 20, 1829) and Elizabeth Seabury (née Fisk; 1796April 13, 1853).
-William F. Raynolds's grandfather was also named William Raynolds (1764–1814) and had been a veteran of the War of 1812, serving as a company captain from April 12, 1812, until April 13, 1813.
+William Franklin Raynolds was born on March 17, 1820, in Canton, Ohio, the fourth of six children to William Raynolds and Elizabeth Seabury (née Fisk).
+William F. Raynolds's grandfather, also named William Raynolds, was a veteran of the War of 1812, serving as a company captain from April 12, 1812, until April 13, 1813.
 During the War of 1812, the grandfather Raynolds rose to the rank of major while serving under Lewis Cass.

 William F. Raynolds entered the United States Military Academy at West Point, New York, on July 1, 1839, after being appointed from Ohio.
-He graduated fifth out of 39 classmates in his class of 1843, which included William B. Franklin, Raynolds's friend Joseph J. Reynolds, and future president Ulysses S. Grant.
+He graduated fifth out of 39 classmates in his class of 1843.
 Raynolds married at a young age; he and his wife had no children.

 Military career

 Initially appointed a brevet second lieutenant in the 5th U.S. Infantry, within a few weeks Raynolds was transferred to the U.S. Army Corps of Topographical Engineers.
 The Topographical Engineers performed surveys and developed maps for army use until their merger with the Corps of Engineers in 1863.
 Raynolds's first assignments from 1843 to 1844 were as an assistant topographical engineer involved in improving navigation on the Ohio River and surveying the northeastern boundary of the U.S. between 1844 and 1847.